This article explains possible reasons why Runtime errors occur and how to resolve them.

-It is possible that you may be encountering a hardware / memory related issue.
-We recommend that you first contact the developer of the program causing the issue for any possible solutions.
-If no solutions are found, we recommend you contact the computer or motherboard manufacturer for additional recommendations and/or service.
+It is possible that you may be encountering a hardware/memory-related issue.
+We recommend that you first contact the program developer causing the issue for any possible solutions.
+If no solutions are found, we recommend contacting the computer or motherboard manufacturer for additional recommendations and/or service.

-It is important that the Datapel folder contents including ssubtmr6.dll be put on the safe list or the WMS itself kept out of the scan list.
-(IT/Admin to perform action)
+It is important that the Datapel folder contents, including ssubtmr6.dll, be put on the safe list or the WMS itself kept out of the scan list.
+(IT/Admin to perform the action)

 -vbalExplorerBarLib Run-time error '0' in particular uses a file ssubtmr6.dll

-Because computer viruses are capable of tampering with the system settings / memory it is possible for a computer virus to generate a runtime error.
-If you are currently running a virus protection program on your computer ensure it has the latest updated patch or .dat file.
+Because computer viruses can tamper with the system settings/memory, a computer virus can generate a runtime error.
+If you are running a virus protection program on your computer, ensure it has the latest updated patch or .dat file.